Cappoquin: Bus services

 Since December 2015 there have been improvements to the frequency of the Local Link (formerly known as Déise Link) bus service.
 There are now four services a day each way Mondays to Saturdays inclusive to Dungarvan including a commuter service.
 Connections to Waterford and Rosslare Europort can be made at Dungarvan.
 In the other direction there are four services to and from Tallow via Lismore.
 Connections for Fermoy can be made at Tallow.
 On Saturdays, a local bus company operate a service to Cork.
-On Sundays Bus Éireann route 366 provides one service to Dungarvan and Waterford.
+On Sundays, Bus Éireann route 366 provides one service to Dungarvan and Waterford.
 This route only operates on Sundays and comprises a single journey in one direction (no return service on any day of the week).

 Rail

 Cappoquin railway station opened on 12 August 1878, but closed on 27 March 1967.
 It was located on the now dismantled Waterford to Mallow line and served by the Cork to Rosslare boat train.

 The construction of the railway bridge below the river bend was to result in tall-masted schooners being no longer able to pass under what was now known as the 'red bridge'.
-As compensation for this, a new "steamers' quay" was constructed just down river.
+As compensation for this, a new "steamers' quay" was constructed just downriver.